 43% of Saanich is classified as "Backyard Biodiversity".
 This includes areas that are not in a natural state but provide some habitat value.
-It includes a diversity of areas such as private backyards (37.1%), agricultural fields (36.3%), boulevards, and street trees (12%), among others.
+It includes a diversity of areas such as private backyards, agricultural fields, boulevards, and street trees.
 The extent of these areas highlights Saanich's opportunity to enhance biodiversity throughout the district.

 Many valuable natural areas are protected in Saanich, however, a majority remain unprotected and at risk.
-Coastal sand ecosystems are the least protected target category in Saanich, with only 1.8% occurring in protected areas.
+Wetlands, lakes, and streams is the only Biodiversity Target Category which is entirely protected through legislation, parkland, and/or covenants.
 Biodiversity in Saanich is becoming increasingly threatened.
-Some of these threats include development, loss of indigenous culture and practices, pests, and recreational pressure.
-Invasive species are an ongoing threat which threaten natural areas with or without legal protection.
-Climate Change will continue to cause dramatic changes to the natural environment which will cause plant community composition and wildlife population dynamics to change.
+Some of these threats include development, loss of indigenous culture and practices, invasive species, pests, and recreational pressure.
+Climate Change will continue to cause dramatic changes to the growing environment which will cause plant community composition and wildlife population dynamics to change.

 Many of the detailed characteristics of Saanich's natural areas are not fully understood or ground truthed.
-The mapping of natural areas and their canopy extent has been greatly improved but would be further improved through additional ground assessments.
+The mapping of natural areas and their canopy extent has been greatly improved but can be further improved through additional ground assessments.
 The level of disturbance and impacts of invasive plants is not well documented across the District.

-Larger urban parks such as PKOLS (Mount Douglas Park), Swan Lake, and Rithet's Bog stand out as highly ranked areas of biodiversity within the Urban Containment Boundary.
+Larger urban parks such as PKOLS (Mount Douglas Park), Swan Lake and Rithet's Bog stand out as biodiversity hotspots within the UCB.
 These parks and other similar parks provide important refuge for wildlife within the UCB.